 YOU SHOULD KNOW:

 Entrance into the museum is free.
-It opens to the public on July 3.

 The “tram to the top” experience still has a fee.